Man United escapes with shootout win after blowing 3-goal lead against Coventry in FA Cup semifinal

 Rasmus Hojlund scored the decisive penalty kick to save United from another embarrassing collapse after Callum O'Hare and Ben Sheaf had missed their spot kicks for Coventry.

 “It was an incredible game, a strange game too,” Ten Hag said.
-“We had total control for so long and then gave it away in the last part of the game.
-We did show resilience to win the penalty shootout.”
+“We had total control for so long and then gave it away in the last part of the game.”

 It was another heartbreaking ending at Wembley for Coventry, which also lost on penalties to Luton in last year’s Championship playoff final to miss out on promotion to the Premier League.